 If you try contacting your friend and they do not respond, send an email or handwritten note saying that you hope everything is okay and if they want to talk, you will be there.
 Your friend will come back to you when they are ready.

 It’d be great if all our friends could calmly tell us when we have done something to upset them.
 In reality, everyone is different, and they process anger and hurt in unique ways.
 Some people can recognize and address a situation right away.
 With these people, it is easy to work through a falling out.

 Other friends, however, will pull away in reaction to something we did.
 If that's the case, it's time to examine how you've been handling the situation.
 Did you snap at your friend one too many times?
 Has your friend repeatedly told you something that bothered them, but you kept doing it anyway?
 If you did cross the line, did you give them a proper apology?
 Or just assume that everything would be better in time?

 Not everyone will end a friendship dramatically.
-Sometimes, when there has been a repeated issue, one friend will simply walk away because they've done and talked about everything they could.
+Sometimes, when there has been a repeated issue, one friend will simply walk away because they've talked about everything they could.
 In these cases, when you send an “Is everything okay?” type of email, you’ll probably be ignored.

 Perhaps there has been an issue where your friend’s resentment has been building for a while and they just never expressed it before.
 Some people say nothing the first few times they feel slighted, only to “erupt” later on.
 In these cases, their habit may be to pull away and then become angry when you don’t automatically know what happened.